cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

-# Project Trajectory, Results, and Interpretation
+# Project Trajectory, Results and Discussion

 In this project, we developed a machine learning model to predict whether a shipment delivery will be on time or not.
 On-time delivery is one of the biggest concerns of a supplier affecting customer satisfaction considerably.
 Therefore, a supplier wants to have an accurate model predicting if a shipment might be delivered with a delay.
 This model helps the supplier adjust its delivery schedule and logistics processes to reduce delivery delays for the shipments that are likely to delay delivery.
 For this purpose, we collected data from a firm’s large-scale supply chain network containing different features about the shipment.
 This firm sets ten milestones for tracking a shipment at different stages from the purchase order issue to delivery to the destination.
 For each milestone, the firm defines two dates: a scheduled date that the firm expects the shipment will meet and an actualized date that the shipment was met.
 The difference between the scheduled and actualized dates indicates that if the shipment has met that milestone or not.
 This study aims to predict if a shipment will meet the final milestone (milestone 10) or not.
 To this end, we designed different scenarios and developed an appropriate machine learning model for each scenario.